 How to help your employees feel the love:

-Remind everyone why they’re here.
+Telling the company story reminds everyone why they’re here.
 What did the company founders hope to accomplish?
 How is the company positively impacting customers, and the world?
 Share why you chose to join the company, and what inspires you about its mission and vision.
 All of this can help employees see the bigger picture and what they’re helping to make possible.

 Find ways to encourage regular recognition of every member of the team.
 It doesn’t have to be big or laborious.
 Simple, but regular, acts of recognition and gratitude go a long way in creating a workplace where people feel valued.
 Finish each team meeting with a round of appreciations from team members, send a quick email to your boss recognizing a job well done by a team member, or encourage team members to post “thank you” sticky notes on desks or laptops.